yizhan-tech/project_kick/README.md

 ### 1.3 football_simulations

 This module contains simulation and control, with reinforcement learning (RL) environments that allow agents to learn football behaviors from reward signals and environment dynamics.
+A detailed documentation can be found [here](./football_simulations/documentation.md).

 ![RLSoccer](repo_media/Unity_RL_Soccer.png)